 You can pay estimated online using a credit card or direct bank account transfer through IRS E-Pay.
 If you prepare your income taxes using tax preparation software, the program will automatically generate four estimated tax vouchers that you can mail in with your estimated tax payment each quarter.
 There are different mailing addresses for each state, so check out the instructions for Form 1040 SE for the location nearest you.

-For lots more information about taxes and self-employment tips, check out the related HowStuffWorks articles on the next page.
+For lots more information about taxes and self-employment tips, check out the related HowStuffWorks articles below.